Igle Gledhill: Career

 Early in her career she modelled plasma behavior at the temperatures of the stars, and plasma fusion, and why galaxies are galaxy-shaped.

 Starting in 1987, Dr. Gledhill worked as a fellow in the Defense Technology Operational Unit (Defencetek, later Defence, Peace, Safety and Security) of the Council for Scientific and Industrial Research (CSIR) South Africa.
 She specialized in transonic aerodynamics at Defencetek's Aeronautics Programme, using computational fluid dynamics (CFD).
 She also had a role in some of CSIR's strategic initiatives.

 From 2000 to 2004, Dr. Gledhill served on South Africa's National Research Foundation panels.
 She was President of the South African Council for Automation and Computation from 1995 to 1996.
 From 2000 to 2008, she served as President of the South African Association for Theoretical and Applied Mechanics and Chair of the South African National Committee for International Union of Theoretical and Applied Mechanics (IUTAM).
 From 2006 to 2012, she was a member of IUTAM Working Party 9 on Education and Capacity Building.
 She was a member of the Advisory Panel on Control Systems in Competitive Industry for National Research Foundation (NRF) and of the International Panel on Shaping the future of physics in South Africa, a process for review and foresight developed by the South African Institute of Physics (SAIP), the Department of Science and Technology (DST), and the NRF.
 She became President of the South African Institute of Physics in 2013.

 She was Chair of the Working Group on Women in Physics for the International Union of Pure and Applied Physics from 2014 to 2017, and is a member of the Executive of the Collaborative Project on the Gender Gap in Science funded by the International Science Council.
 She joined the Interdisciplinary Committee of the World Cultural Council in 2015.

 Together with Nithaya Chetty, previous Vice-President of IUPAP, she was responsible in 2022 for founding IUPAP Working Group 21 on Physics for Climate Change Action and Sustainable Development, of which she now serves as Secretary.
 For her work in physics and in the advancement of women in science, she was awarded an Honorary Doctorate by Rhodes University in 2024.

-Currently she is the Honorary Adjunct professor in Flow Physics at the University of Witwatersrand and is Chair of the Advisory Board for African Physics Newsletter.
+Currently she is the Honorary Adjunct Professor in Flow Physics at the University of Witwatersrand and is Chair of the Advisory Board for African Physics Newsletter.
 In 2024 she was elected Vice President for Membership and Development, IUPAP.
-She serves as Vice-President for International Relations and Scientific Affairs of the Network of African Academies of Science.
+She has served as Vice-President for International Relations and Scientific Affairs of the Network of African Academies of Science.